rewbs/sd-parseq/README.md

 ### Version 0.1.22

-* Added an audio analyser.
-Generate keyframes and values based on beats, events and pitch of an input audio file.
+* Added an [audio analyser](https://sd-parseq.web.app/analyser).
+Use it to generate keyframes and values based on beats, events and pitch of an input audio file.
 Experimental!
 Details in documentation.

 <img width="300" alt="image" src="https://i.imgur.com/MBSrpQV.png">